essanhaji/linear_regression/README.md

 *In order to check your installation you can use*

+- To see which version and where scikit-learn is installed
 ```
-python -m pip show scikit-learn # to see which version and where scikit-learn is installed
+python -m pip show scikit-learn
 ```

+- To see all packages installed in the active virtualenv (if you are using Virtual Environment)
 ```
-python -m pip freeze # to see all packages installed in the active virtualenv
+python -m pip freeze
 ```

 ```